String formatting specification#

 >>> f"{q:Z}"

-where unit is a dict subclass containing the unit names and their exponents.
+where unit is a dict subclass containing the unit names and their exponents, registry is the current instance of :py:class:UnitRegistry and options is not yet implemented.

 You can choose to replace the complete formatter.
 Briefly, the formatter if an object with the following methods: format_magnitude, format_unit, format_quantity, format_uncertainty, format_measurement.
 The easiest way to create your own formatter is to subclass one that you like.